michael105/natural-expressions/README.md

 text matching engine

 little bit simpler version than match_ext.
-Consciusly named 'text matching', since the inherent logic is quite different to a regular expression machine.
+Consciously named 'text matching', since the inherent logic is quite different to a regular expression machine.

 The engine matches nongreedy straight from left to right,